-Component 1 - Content of Computer Systems
+Component 01 - Computer Systems

-This component will introduce learners to the internal workings of the Central Processing Unit (CPU), the exchange of data and will also look at software development, data types and legal and ethical issues.
-It is expected that learners will draw on this underpinning content when studying computational thinking, developing programming techniques and devising their own programming approach in the Programming project component (03 or 04).
+This component will introduce learners to the internal workings of the Central Processing Unit (CPU) and the exchange of data.
+It will also look at software development, data types and legal and ethical issues.
+It is expected that learners will draw on this underpinning content when studying computational thinking, developing programming techniques and devising their own programming approach in the Programming project component.

-Component 2 - Algorithms and Programming
+Component 02 - Algorithms and Programming

 This component will incorporate and build on the knowledge and understanding gained in the Computer systems component (01).
-Learners should understand what is meant by computational thinking, the benefits of applying computational thinking to solving a wide variety of problems, understand the principles of solving problems by computational methods, be able to use algorithms to describe problems and analyse a problem by identifying its component parts.
+Learners should understand what is meant by computational thinking and the benefits of applying computational thinking to solving a wide variety of problems, understand the principles of solving problems by computational methods.
+They should also be able to use algorithms to describe problems and analyse a problem by identifying its component parts.

-Component 3 or 4 - Programming Project
+Component 03 - Programming Project

 Learners will be expected to analyse, design, develop, test, evaluate and document a program written in a suitable programming language.
 The underlying approach to the project is to apply the principles of computational thinking to a practical coding problem.
 Learners are expected to apply appropriate principles from an agile development approach to the project development.
-While the project assessment criteria are organised into specific categories, it is anticipated the final report will document the agile development process and elements for each of the assessment categories will appear throughout the report.
+While the project assessment criteria are organised into specific categories, it is anticipated that the final report will document the agile development process and elements for each of the assessment categories will appear throughout the report.

 The A Level in Computer Science is a linear qualification with 100% terminal external assessment.
-This qualification consists of two examined components (01 and 02), externally assessed by OCR and one internally assessed and moderated non-exam assessment component (03 or 04).
+This qualification consists of two examined components (01 and 02), externally assessed by OCR and one internally assessed and moderated non-exam assessment component (03).
 Both examinations are of 2 hours and 30 minutes duration, each with a 40% weighting.
-The non-exam (coursework unit) is weighted at 20%.
+The non-exam assessment (coursework unit) has a weighting of 20%.